MGamalE/Android-CICD/README.md

 ### CD Example :partying_face:

-This workflow run build a debug AAP, then upload artifact APK to workflow dashboard and send another one to testers group on firebase distributions dashboard after each **Pull Request** on master branch 🚀
+This workflow builds a debug APK, then upload the artifact APK to a workflow dashboard and send another one to testers group on firebase distributions dashboard after each **Pull Request** on master branch 🚀

 ```
 name: Integrate Firebase Distributions + Github Actions